gauthamramesh3110/blowfish-aim-adult/docs/policy-aware-aim-spec.md

 clear, at no budget.
 That is the one place a Blowfish policy gives up something differential privacy never would.

-**It does not happen here.** Every cell carries a bottom-edge, so `⊥` connects the whole graph.
-Verified on the deployed policy:
+**Whether it happens depends on the neighbour relation**, because that decides whether the bottom edges are moves an adversary can make or only a device for grounding `L`.

+**Unbounded — it does not happen.** Every cell carries a bottom edge and add/remove *is* a neighbour move, so `⊥` joins the whole graph.
+Two databases differing in one record's `workclass` across a block boundary are not neighbours directly, but are joined through `⊥` in two steps — a finite factor, not an infinite one.
+Block totals cost budget like any other measurement.

 | marginal | components without `⊥` | components with `⊥` |
 |---|---|---|